Statutory framework

 - Requirements for childminders registered on the voluntary part of the Childcare Register

-Early years inspection handbook for Ofsted registered provision -Ofsted guidance on inspecting registered early years and childcare providers under the education inspection framework.
+Early years inspection: toolkit, operating guide and information - GOV.UK Guidance for inspectors and providers on inspecting registered early years settings in England under the renewed education inspection framework.